The Database Doctor

 Postgres LSN and txid

 Like the database we have seen so far, Postgres uses a LSN to track changes in the database.
-The LSN is the expected clock which orders the writes.
+The LSN, as expected, is the logical clock which orders the writes.
 It can be inspected with pg_current_wal_lsn().
 Postgres calls the transaction log the "Write Ahead Log" (WAL) and its workings generally map to everything you know about transactions logs so far.
-The LSN in Postgres is a 64-bit integer as we might expect.
+The LSN in Postgres is a 64-bit integer.

 Unfortunately, that's where the sanity ends.